lancinskas/facilitylocation/README.md

 ## Class DCFLP

 The class DCFLP (Discrete Competitive Facility Location Problem) is stored in the file `DCFLP.cpp` with the header file `DCFLP.h` and is designed to store and manage problem data.

-Members of the class:
+### Variables of the class

 - `problemName` - problem name (`string`);
 - `I` - vector of demand points (`vector < vector<double> > `); each element is a vector which stores two coordinates and the population;
 - `DM` - distance matrix, which describes distances between all demand points (`vector < vector<double> >`);